svaarala/duktape/doc/debugger.rst

 When a field does not relate to an Ecmascript value exactly, e.g. the field is a debugger control field, typing can be loose.
 For example, a boolean field can be represented sometimes as integer dvalue and an arbitrary binary string as a string dvalue.
+The specific types used for each command are described in per-command sections below.

 The intent behind the dvalue format is to: